dacoder101/math-game-bot/README.md

 # Math Game Bot
 A discord bot for a simple math game, written with Discord.py

-# Contributing
+## Contributing

-Install all dependencies using `poetry install`.
-You will need to configure your IDE with the virtual environment, or it may not detect the installed dependencies.
+Install all dependencies using `poetry install` after cloning the repository.
+You will need to configure your IDE with the virtual environment it generates, or it may not detect the installed dependencies.

 The `TOKEN` environment variable must be set with your bot's token, which can be created and found on the [Discord Developer Portal](https://discord.com/developers/).